Impact-I/x8-Burp/README.md

 Thanks to [Sh1Yo](https://github.com/Sh1Yo) for the wonderful x8 utility.
 He added special functions into it so that we could write this wrapper.
 We also spotted some bugs, specifically in HTTP/2, for Burp Suite compatibility.
 To examine and understand the project in detail, or if you need a command line version, click [here](https://github.com/Sh1Yo/x8).

 ## Installation
 You need to configure [Jython Standalone](https://www.jython.org/download.html) path in Burp Suite Extender options.
+As this is a wrapper, a [precompiled binary](https://github.com/Sh1Yo/x8/releases/tag/v2.4.0) is used.
 - Linux
     - from releases
         ```bash